Library language: What does it all mean?

 Monograph: A monograph is a book by a single author which focuses on their own research.
 A monograph is longer than a journal article and is different from a textbook which looks at lots of different research and viewpoints on a particular subject.

 Music Store: If you see an item on the library catalogue which has the location Music: Store, it means the item is held in the Music Library's Store.
+For more help see our Music Library's Store web pages in the 'Facilities' on the intranet (log in required).
 If you would like to borrow a Music Store item, just ask a member of staff in the Music Library who will go and get the item from the Store for you.

 myPrint: All Cardiff University students and staff have an online print account called myPrint.
 You can log into your myPrint account to add money so that you can pay for printing.
-Your myPrint account can be accessed via the library tab in Cardiff Portal.
+Your myPrint account can be accessed via the applications icon in the intranet.
 There are also Pay Stations at various locations on campus where you can use cash to add money to your myPrint account.
 See our printing web pages for more details.

 On loan: If an item is showing on our library catalogue as 'On loan' it means that it is being borrowed by someone.
 If you need to use the item you can place a reservation online by logging into your library account and selecting 'request' or by asking library staff to reserve it for you.